esamattis/underscore.string/README.markdown

 # Underscore.string #

 Javascript lacks complete string manipulation operations.
 This an attempt to fill that gap.
-List of buildin methods can be found for example from [Dive Into JavaScript][d].
+List of build-in methods can be found for example from [Dive Into JavaScript][d].

 [d]: http://www.diveintojavascript.com/core-javascript-reference/the-string-object